duiker101/JobsPatrol/README.md

 ## JobsPatrol

-Some of the best jobs I had were found just by finding the listing on their website.
-Unfortunately the link to a jobs page is often hidden away at the bottom of a page or in some menu where I have to go find it intentionally.
-This is where JobsPatrol comes in, it checks for those pages with the use of AI and complex algorithms and lets you know when it finds one.
-Easy.
+Most links to career and jobs pages are hidden away at the bottom of websites or in some arcane menu.
+With JobsPatrol you will never have to go wandering again.
+Thanks to the use advanced AI your browser will always let you know when a website might be offering some jobs.

 ## Credits